TimothyLai1121/Another-Portfolio/README.md

-# Another-Portfolio
+# Another-Portfolio :point_up:
 This is Challenge 02 Redemption.
 [Click Me to Go to GitHub Page](https://timothylai1121.github.io/Another-Portfolio/)
   > Don't decrease the goal.
 Increase the effort.

-# What is included in my website
+# What is included in my website :mag_right:
 * I included one `@keyframe` to make my `navbar` bounc whenever user hovering.
 * I included one `skewed` method that underline my `navbar`.
 * I included `:root` and `variable` methods in my `style.css`.